Ihret/Konf_M20_Radman_Urbanek/src/site/markdown/README.md

 - git branch (shows branches)
 - git branch branchName (creates new branch)
 - git checkout branchName (changes to new branch)
+- git branch -d branchName (delets branch locally)
+- git merge branchName (attention: working directory MUST BE MAIN!!!)

+#### remote branches ####
 - git push -u origin branchName (uploads local branch)
+- git branch -r (to see all remote branches)
+- git branch -a (to see all remote and lokal branches)
-- git branch -d branchName (delets newBranch locally)
+- git checkout -b branchName (checkout to remote branch)
-- git push origin --delete branchName (delets newBranch online)
+- git push origin --delete branchName (delets remote branch)
-- git merge branchName (attention: working directory MUST BE MAIN!!!)

 #### branch merge ####
 - git checkout main
 - git merge branchName
 - git commit -m "Message"
 - git push

+#### branch reset ####
+When there are problems with the merging of files, a reset of a branch to the current main version can be useful.
+For this, the current branch should not be the main.
+Then this git-command is used:
+- git reset --hard origin/main

 ### testing ###
 - Inside IntelliJ: